 Sound-enabled power trigger: This is on/off switch.
 By pressing this button, you start/stop the drill.

 Ergonomic handle: Ergonomic handle allow comfortable operation.
 Some handles are coated with the anti-slip material.

-Rechargeable battery pack: Some tools come with a removable battery pack but there are also tools with integrated battery.
+Rechargeable battery pack: Some tools come with a removable battery pack but there are also tools with an integrated battery.
 If the battery pack is removable it should be disconnected from the main part of the tool when it comes time to recharge it.
-Integral battery drills come with the charger to connect with power supply for charging.
+Integral battery drills come with the charger to connect with the power supply for charging.

 Battery release button: This button allows removing the rechargeable battery from the tool when comes time for charging it.

 Battery level indicator: The battery-level indicator indicates how much battery power the tool has left.

 Why brushless cordless drill?

 Brushless tools are also known as smart tools.
 They are more powerful than brushed drills, more efficient and more durable.